 Succulents propagate in several ways, including cuttings, leaves, offsets or seeds.
 Your succulent’s species will determine how it can be propagated.
-For example, succulents with plump leaves, such as Echeverias, or Graptopetalum can be propagated from cuttings or leaves.
-However succulents such as Sempervium, Aloe or Haworthia propagate through offsets.
+For example, succulents with plump leaves, such as echeverias, or graptopetalum can be propagated from cuttings or leaves.
+However succulents such as sempervivum, aloe or haworthia will propagate through offsets.

 Propagate from succulent cuttings